kevinniland/Genesys_CodingTask/README.md

 - https://www.google.com/search?q=sending+objects+over+socket+java&oq=sending+objects+&aqs=chrome.0.0j69i57j0l6.4745j0j4&sourceid=chrome&ie=UTF-8

 Unfortunately, this is something I wasn't able to achieve in the given time.
 It is something I would be looking to improve going forward.

+**Things to improve**
+- Host the server - eliminates the need to locally run it
+- Add the ability to define a board size
+- Improve UI - use of Java swing?